-HOW DO YOU GET THE OPT-IN SENT WHEN SOMEONE SIGNS UP?
+HOW DO YOU SEND THE FREEBIE AUTOMATICALLY SENT WHEN SOMEONE SIGNS UP?

-Once you have your e-mail provider and the opt-in, it is time to set up an autoresponder through your email provider.
-The autoresponder is the e-mail that is triggered, sending an email out, once someone signs up for your newsletter.
-You need to set one up as you sure don’t want to email every single person manually!
+The autoresponder is the email that is triggered, sending an email out once someone signs up for your newsletter.
+You need to set one up, as you sure don’t want to email every single person manually!

-Each e-mail service has an autoresponder.
-They may refer to it by a different name.
+Each email service has an autoresponder.
+Each site may call it a different name.
 For example, on ActiveCampaign and ConvertKit, it is called Automation.
-I’ll walk through how to do this on each platform, so you will know how to do this yourself.
+I’ll walk through how to do this through a few various providers to know how to do this yourself.